-The Project Master Schedule (PMS) dated June 1, 2019 indicates CRC's Substantial Completion Date (SSCD) of July 21, 2020.
-This date represents 349 days of delay.
-MWAA has repeatedly not accepted CRC's schedules for a number of reasons, which are discussed in the Schedule section of this report.
-MWAA's PMS dated June 1, 2019, indicates MWAA's Risk-Adjusted SSCD for CRC of April 17, 2020, resulting in a Revenue Service Date (RSD) of July 16, 2020.
-MWAA's Project Master Schedule is merely a compilation of schedule data from CRC, Hensel Phelps (HP), WMATA and the counties of Fairfax and Loudoun.
-MWAA's Project Master Schedule does not reflect a reconciliation of the conflicting completion dates, and cannot be considered a true project master schedule.
+Note 1: MWAA's PMS dated September 1, 2019, indicates MWAA's Risk-Adjusted SSCD for CRC is April 17, 2020, resulting in a Revenue Service Date (RSD) of July 16, 2020.
+MWAA's PMS is merely a compilation of schedule data from CRC, HP, WMATA, and the counties of Fairfax and Loudoun.
+MWAA's PMS does not reflect a reconciliation of the conflicting completion dates, and cannot be considered a true project master schedule.
+MWAA has continually suggested to both contractors how schedule improvements can be made; however, it appears that both contractors continue to posture for future claims, as MWAA's suggestions have not been incorporated and there is continual schedule slippage.